Skandalon: The Ancient Stumbling Block

 Diabolical Recklessness

 Some professors of the Christian faith do not live by this rule of love and care.
-They either have no understanding of how their actions affect others, or they are agents of Satan pretending to be children of God while destroying people.
-John writes, But he who hates his brother is in darkness and walks in darkness, and does not know where he is going, because the darkness has blinded his eyes.
+They either lack understanding of how their actions affect others, or they are agents of Satan pretending to be children of God while destroying people.
+John writes, “But he who hates his brother is in darkness and walks in darkness.
+He does not know where he is going, because the darkness has blinded his eyes.”

 Ignorant of Your Own Spirit